-I'm not used to drinking, and after the three shots I'm struggling to stand up straight.
-I frown to myself, knowing that alcohol doesn’t kick in that fast, but the heady music is making me dizzy and I’m crushed between bodies radiating heat.
+Unused to drinking, after the three shots I'm struggling to stand up straight.
+My brows crease in confusion.
+Alcohol doesn’t kick in that fast, but the heady music is making me dizzy and I’m crushed between bodies radiating heat.

-Kaira is grinning at me intently, and I feel even weirder.
+Kaira is grinning at me intently, causing my stomach to feel even weirder.
 I tear my eyes from hers as the barman approaches again, this time with the drink I’d ordered myself.
-I know I don’t need it, but my hand reaches out for it automatically, closing around the icy glass.
+Conscious I don’t need it my hand reaches out on auto pilot and closes around the icy glass.

-It's hard to tell, but it’s maybe half hour later when I find myself in the very centre of the room in Castle, empty glass long since discarded.
-I'm not sure how much of it I drank and how much was spilt.
+It's hard to tell, but it’s maybe half hour later when I’m in the very centre of the dancefloor in Castle, empty glass long since discarded.
+I'm not sure how much of it was drank and how much was spilt.
 The smoke machines must be on full blast, stinging my eyes and filling the room in a wispy haze that hangs a few feet above the ground.
-I've lost sight of Kaira, and now I'm jumping to a fast-paced track among strangers in their own little worlds, who are dancing in odd frantic movements.
+Kaira’s been lost in the crowd, and now I'm jumping to a fast-paced track among strangers in their own little worlds, who are dancing in odd frantic movements.
 We’re just one big crush of sweat and heat.
 I still can’t make up my mind whether I like it or not, and vaguely wonder if it’s time to head home.

-The track changes, fading out into a heavier thud of rock.
-I recognise it from the radio channel permanently tuned in to my car.
-It’s a favourite; voices singing along to the first verse build in volume.
+The track changes, fading out into the heavier thud of rock recognisable from the radio channel permanently tuned in to my car.
+It’s a favourite; voices sing along to the first verse and build in volume.
 At the chorus, everyone belts out the simple lyrics, jumping up and down in synchronisation.

-Joining in, I catch the eye of a guy near me.
+Joining in, the guy near me catches my eye.
 He throws me a manic smile, then reaches over, pulling me close.
 Our hands are interlinked, waving in the air, as the second chorus starts.
 We jump to the hypnotic beat under lights flashing faster than I can blink.
 Blasting my eardrums, the music etches itself onto my brain.

 As the song ends the guy produces a plastic bag full of tiny white pills from his back pocket with the hand that’s not wrapped around my waist.